bmh-vteclab/ShigaToxin_Toxoid_Sequences/README.md

 # ShigaToxin_Toxoid_Sequences
-Sequences of Shiga toxin subtypes modified to encode a non-toxic (toxoid) mutant of Stx.
-These mutant sequences can be placed in a cloning plasmid and be used as a non-toxic control for PCR directly as a plasmid or as an E. coli transformant.
-This will allow for an easier and more accessible way to assess Shiga toxin PCRs for the inclusivity of all known shiga toxin subtypes.
+Sequences of Shiga toxin subtypes modified to encode a non-toxic (toxoid) mutant of Shiga toxin (Stx).
+These mutant sequences can be placed in a cloning plasmid and be used as a non-toxic control for PCR, either directly as a plasmid, or as an E. coli transformant.
+These sequences are intended to provide an accessible option for laboratories to assess the inclusivity of PCR protocols for Shiga toxin genes without biosecurity risks.

-The Shiga Toxin Toxoid (stxoid) sequences are altered from the wild type stx sequence that would produce an enzymatically inactive A subunit protein by modifying glutamate 167 to glutamine (Hovde et al., 1988) and arginine 170 to leucine (Yamasaki et al., 1991).
-The protein produced by these modifications have been demonstrated to have no toxicity compared to controls in studies with cell cultures, mice, pigs, and calves (Makino et al., 2001; Ishikawa et la., 2003; Ohmura-Hoshino et al., 2004; Wen et al., 2006; Kerner et al., 2015).
+The Shiga Toxin Toxoid (stxoid) sequences are altered from the wild type stx sequence, to code for an enzymatically inactive A subunit protein by substituting two amino acids in the active site.
+The amino acid substitutions are glutamate 167 to glutamine (Hovde et al., 1988) and arginine 170 to leucine (Yamasaki et al., 1991).
+Shiga toxin proteins with these amino acid substitutions have been demonstrated to have no toxicity in studies with cell cultures, mice, pigs, and calves (Makino et al., 2001; Ishikawa et la., 2003; Ohmura-Hoshino et al., 2004; Wen et al., 2006; Kerner et al., 2015).

-NCBI accession numbers and other information used to generate the databases of gene fragments are in: Accession_Numbers_and_info.txt
+NCBI accession numbers and other information used to generate the sequences are in: Accession_Numbers_and_info.txt

 Sequences of Shiga toxin Toxoids are in: Shiga_Toxin_Toxoid_Sequences.txt